tcardlab/STDB-VM/README.md

 ## Todo:
-- [ ] Selection lists
+- [x] Selection lists
 - [ ] Publish: Build, npm dist, and make globally accessible
 <!-- https://blog.logrocket.com/building-typescript-cli-node-js-commander/#making-cli-globally-accessible -->
 <!-- https://stackoverflow.com/a/39217735 -->
 - [ ] Refactor (cmd route like directories, group vue and commander cmds, components dir)
-- [ ] Doc generations (determine if cmd or import, iterate over help)
+- [x] Doc generations (determine if cmd or import, iterate over help)
 - [ ] Add support for other OS's
 - [ ] Pure semver support so you don't have to be picky with tag names
     - https://docs.npmjs.com/cli/v6/using-npm/semver
 - [ ] Use loading bar component for downloads
 - [ ] rmdb cmd to remove db's in .spacetime/versions

-Another question is whether to wrap the whole app in vue or whether to just use components as needed.

-I am not sure if the `.spacetime` directory is subject to breaking changes.
-I may need to version that as well and inform users to pass that path via `spacetime start <STDB_PATH>` I may be able to provide a helper command to start so they do not have to pass path manually.
+I wonder if perhaps I should only allow `-d` to be applied via env patch so people don't wind up stuck on a direct version without realizing.

 <br/>